 Three banners above the chancel bear additional historic symbols of our faith: Α and Ω, representing God, the Alpha and Omega (beginning and end) of all things, surround a crosslet that depicts the spread of the Gospel to all four corners of the earth.

 The Sanctuary at Camelback Bible Church also is renowned for its superb acoustics.
-It was designed in 1985 in consultation with famed acoustician Kirkegaard Associates, whose other projects include Tanglewood’s Seiji Ozawa Hall, Chicago Symphony Center Orchestra Hall, the remodeled Carnegie Hall, Portland Center for the Performing Arts, and the hall at Rice University-Shepherd School of Music.
+It was designed by architect, Maurice Allen of T.M.P and Associates, in 1985 in consultation with famed acoustician, Lawrence Kirkegaard of Kirkegaard Associates, whose other projects include Tanglewood’s Seiji Ozawa Hall, Chicago Symphony Center Orchestra Hall, the remodeled Carnegie Hall, Portland Center for the Performing Arts, and the hall at Rice University-Shepherd School of Music.

 Outstanding professional, collegiate, and community ensembles have used the sanctuary for their professional recordings, including the Grammy Award winning Phoenix Chorale and Kansas City Chorale; Northern Arizona University’s Shrine of the Ages Choir; the Master’s College Chorale; Desert Bells International; the Orpheus Male Chorus of Phoenix; and Territorial Brass.
 In addition, the church has been fortunate to regularly host many excellent ensembles on their tours, including the Concordia College Choir; the Luther College Nordic Choir; the Dordt College Choir; the Northwestern College Choir; and the Westmont College Choir and Orchestra.